CenterForOpenScience/osf.io/framework/discourse/README.md

 In website/templates/project/project.mako we take the Discourse url and API key passed to the mako template and save them in window.contextVars so they can be accessed by javascript.

 ##Further Work/Bugs to Fix
-Apparently there is a better way to hook onto project changes that would be more targeted.
+Apparently there is a better way to hook onto project changes that would be more targeted? (the hook on save seems to be the most comprehensive, actually, and foolproof, especially now that it shouldn't end up calling save again itself)

-It seems that there are performance implications in calling save() more than absolutely necessary.
-The hooks around changes and in framework.discourse could be reworked to ensure that only one call to save() is ever made.
+If the OSF rollsback a project creation, then Discourse should too.

 Log Discourse errors correctly.

-It seems that the hook for logging out of the OSF also logging you out of Discourse is not currently working.
+It seems that interaction is not working very well with the OSF and production discourse.

 Since we seem to be using docstrings with Sphinx conventions, these could also be added to OSF code.